vlmontegrande/rivals-blog/content/index.md

     **Greatest Achievement:**
     1st at Heat Wave 3 2019, 103 entrants, made CakeAssault look silly

+    While his stats may not jump out at you, Blue was in contention for the best player in the world at certain points.

 - CheesyPotato

+    **Character(s):**
+    Kragg

     **Season Rankings:**
     N/A, N/A, N/A, 36, 9, 9, 8, 4